Written by 2:14 am FINRA SEC Sanctions

 The Financial Industry Regulatory Authority (FINRA) has several rules in place to regulate broker-dealers, including the FINRA Rule 3110 Supervision rule.
 This rule requires broker-dealer firms to establish and maintain a system to supervise the activities of their associated persons (e.g., brokers) to ensure that they comply with securities laws and regulations.

 FINRA Rule 3110 also requires that broker-dealers establish a process for identifying and responding to red flags that may indicate potential violations or misconduct by associated persons.
-This includes conducting periodic reviews of customer accounts and transactions, as well as monitoring communications (e.g., email, social media) to detect potential violations.
+If your broker violated FINRA rules and you suffered investment losses, your firm may be held liable for failure to supervise.

-If you have any questions about investments you made with Berthel Fisher, or if you believe that you have been the victim of securities fraud, The White Law Group may be able to help.
+If you have any questions about investment losses you made with Berthel Fisher and Co., or if you believe that you have been the victim of securities fraud, The White Law Group may be able to help.
 To contact the firm, please call 888-637-5510

 Our firm represents investors in all types of securities related claims, including claims involving stock fraud, broker misrepresentation, churning, unsuitable investments, selling away, and unauthorized trading, among many others.